Campus Health Fee, Charges and Payments

 Some health insurance plans limit providers.
 Students should be aware of their insurance limitations before using Campus Health and review which insurance plans consider Campus Health in-network.
 Campus Health Pharmacy and Student Stores Pharmacy are in-network with most pharmacy benefit plans.

-If you do not want Campus Health to file your insurance for labs, you will need to tell the Lab staff before they perform any lab tests.
+If you do not want Campus Health to file your insurance for a lab, you will need to tell the lab staff before they perform any lab tests.

-If you want to pay for the charges, you will have to wait to pay until the lab test results are received.
+To pay for the lab charges before they are sent to your university bill, you will have to wait to pay until the lab test results are received.
 Please contact the Campus Health Billing Office two days after the lab tests are performed by calling (919) 966-6588.

 - UNC One Card